christianalfoni/impact/docs/giving-up-react.md

 }
 ```

 The callback passed to `useEffect` creates a "stuck" function scope for the effect based on `props.toggled` we put in the dependency array.
-That means some of the code in your component lives longer than the reconciliation of the user interface.
+That means some of the code in your component lives longer than the last reconciliation of the user interface.
 But not only that, different closures are bound to different past reconcilations:

 ```ts
 function Counter(props) {